maximilienGilet/notification-bundle/Resources/doc/usage.rst

 Currently, it allows you to:

 * create notifications
-* add notifications to users
+* add notifications to entities
-* mark notifications as "seen"
+* mark notifications as "seen"/"unseen"
-* get notifications for a user
+* get notifications for an entity
-* get notification count
+* get notification counts
 * ... and much more !

 Basic usage